IBR-41379/Scrapdex/README.md

 ## Message from the maintainer
 - Because I couldn't scrap directly from Mangadex by request(as it doesn't support javascript), I used selenium with firefox webdriver to do it.
-- If there is any issue that is unknown, please create a new issue.
+- If there is any issue that is unknown, please create a new issue in the issues secion.

 ## Known Issues:
 - Cannot download Webtoons/Vertical format comics
 - Is a little slow because of usage of selenium webdriver

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Want to add new features ? fix a bug ? made changes to help the app better and faster ?
+Fork the repository and send the Pull Request.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)